UltraStar: Semantic-Aware Star Graph Modeling for Echocardiography Navigation: Experiments

 \subsection{Implementation Details}

 \textbf{Dataset.} The dataset was collected using a GE machine (\textit{General Electric}) equipped with a M5S probe.
-We use 284 scans for training and 72 scans for validation.
+We use 284 scans for training and 72 scans for validation, with a strict patient-level split.
 The validation set comprises individuals not encountered during training.
+The vision encoder $V_\theta$ and view classification model $Q_{\omega}$ were trained only on training scans to prevent data leakage.
 The data collection was approved by the University Medical Ethics Committee.

 \textbf{Model Architecture.} We use a ViT-Small/16 model as the default vision encoder.
 The action encoder is a linear layer that maps the original 6-DOF actions to a 192-dimensional action space to match the vision feature dimension.
 The Anchor Refinement Module is implemented as a two-layer Self-Attention block with 4 attention heads.
 The Global Localization Module consists of a single Cross-Attention layer with 4 attention heads.
 The action decoder is a two-layer MLP with a GELU function in between.
-For the view classification model $Q_{\omega}$, we adopt a ResNet-18~\cite{he2016deep} trained on 123K annotated samples.
+For the view classification model $Q_{\omega}$, we adopt a ResNet-34~\cite{he2016deep} trained on 123K annotated samples.

 \textbf{Training Details.} The model is optimized with AdamW (batch size 128, learning rate $1 \times 10^{-4}$) for 5 epochs using a cosine decay schedule.
-The vision encoder loads I-JEPA~\cite{assran2023self} parameters pre-trained on our dataset and is frozen during training.
+The vision encoder $V_\theta$ loads I-JEPA~\cite{assran2023self} parameters pre-trained on our dataset and is frozen during training.
 For semantic-aware sampling, the candidate selection hyperparameter $K$ is set to 128.
-All experiments are performed on 8 H20 GPUs
+All experiments are performed on 8 H20 GPUs.

 \textbf{Evaluation Metric.} The metric used is the Mean Absolute Error (MAE) between the predicted probe movement action $\mathbf{a}^{'}$ and the ground truth $\mathbf{a_{gt}}$.